lite-xl/lite-xl/README.md

 #                               The script will find the appropriate
 #                               cross file in 'resources/cross'.
 #    --cross-file CROSS_FILE    Cross compile with the given cross file.

+# for example, if your machine is x86_64-linux, to build and run:
+$ scripts/build.sh -P
+$ build-x86_64-linux/lite-xl/lite-xl
 ```

 Alternatively, you can use the following commands to customize the build: